advancedAgritek-BB/coinTrader2.0/README.md

 Set `use_ml_regime_classifier` to `true` in `crypto_bot/config.yaml` to fall back to a machine learning model whenever the indicator rules return `"unknown"`.
-A small fallback model is bundled directly in `crypto_bot.regime.model_data` as a base64 string and loaded automatically.
+A small gradient boosting model trained with LightGBM is bundled directly in `crypto_bot.regime.model_data` as a base64 string and loaded automatically.
 By default the ML model only runs when at least **20** candles are available (tunable via `ml_min_bars`).
 You can replace that module with your own encoded model if desired.